jaX10bt/TDD-Playwright/README.md

-	--project=chromium  // specify a browser for testing | default: all --headed            // graphical representation of tests | default: headless --workers=3         // amount of workers to run tests
+	--project=chromium  // specify a browser for testing | default: all --headed            // graphical representation of tests | default: headless --workers=3         // amount of workers to run tests --config=playwright.config.api.js // specify a config file to use for testing | default: playwright.config.js
 	```
 [Official documentation for running and debugging tests](https://playwright.dev/docs/running-tests)
 Tests result will be opened automatically in the browser and localhost address will be displayed in the terminal